Suggestion: Watch the 10 minutes video tutorial before reading this article

 While Vipshop pre-purchase products from both Chinese and foreign companies, VIP International is a pure cross border website that focuses solely on products bought from overseas.

-Both have big plans to further expand and enhance their fulfilment and logistics services, until now, VIP International has managed to set up 12 fulfilment centers overseas.
+Both have big plans to further expand and enhance their fulfillment and logistics services, until now, VIP International has managed to set up 12 fulfillment centers overseas.

 Product categories sold on the websites include high-end products from fashion, jewelry, and cosmetic companies.
 This is a reason why I have personally not paid much attention to the websites in the past.

-One of the main advantages of selling on Vipshop and VIP International is that they pre-purchase the products and do most of the work in terms of marketing, fulfilment, and customer service.
+One of the main advantages of selling on Vipshop and VIP International is that they pre-purchase the products and do most of the work in terms of marketing, fulfillment, and customer service.

 If you sell electronic products, for example, then JD or Tmall is probably your cup of tea, while websites like Kaola are suitable for food products.